ocefra/AIND-Isolation/heuristic_analysis.md

 I have found it very **hard to improve on improved_score**.
 Both because it is very fast, and because it captures the essential intuition about the goodness of the board state: the advantage of a player over their opponent in terms of the number of extra moves available to the player.
 I have implemented a number of other heuristic functions which build on improved_score and try to refine it by adding more information to it.
 However, overall they seem not to add as much as I had expected to improved_score in the long run.

-I have evaluated the performance of each three heuristic functions during a **tournament of 1000 matches** played by the Student player against each of the following seven competitors:
+I have evaluated the performance of each of the three heuristic functions during a **tournament of 1000 matches** played by the Student player against each of the following seven competitors:

 + **Random:** An agent that randomly chooses a move each turn
 + **MM_Null:** CustomPlayer agent using fixed-depth minimax search and the null_score heuristic